Nacho Libre poster

 The inciting incident occurs at 10 minutes when Nacho is robbed and beaten by street thief Esqueleto while trying to buy better food ingredients.
 This humiliation catalyzes his decision that he must take action rather than remain passive..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Nacho and Esqueleto actively choose to enter their first lucha libre match, stepping into the ring as a tag team.
+This shows the protagonist's commitment to Nacho and Esqueleto actively choose to enter their first lucha libre match, stepping into the ring as a tag team.
 This irreversible decision launches them into the world of wrestling and deception., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Nacho and Esqueleto win an actual match and qualify to fight Ramses, the champion, in a battle royale.
+Significantly, this crucial beat Nacho and Esqueleto win an actual match and qualify to fight Ramses, the champion, in a battle royale.
 This false victory raises the stakes dramatically - they're now competing at the highest level, but Nacho is still not truly skilled enough.
 The fun is over; real challenges begin., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, Nacho is exposed as a wrestler in front of the entire monastery during a party.
 Sister Encarnación and the monks feel betrayed by his deception.
 He is cast out in disgrace, losing his position, his home, and the respect of those he loves.
-His dream dies., indicates the protagonist at their lowest point.
+His dream dies., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Nacho realizes he must fight Ramses not for glory or to hide, but openly and honestly for the orphans - combining his wrestling dream with his true servant's heart.
 He understands that honor comes from being fully himself, not from success or approval., demonstrating the transformation achieved throughout the journey.